coderefinery/workshop-intro/livestream.md

 - Nordic project to teach basic scientific computing tools, funded by the Nordic e-Infrastructure Collaboration (https://neic.no)
 - Runs this workshop, and others like it
-- Community of FAIR research software enthusiasts
+- Community of research software enthusiasts

 CodeRefinery is a partnership of Aalto university (FI), CSC - IT Center for Science (FI), Center for Humanities Computing (DK), Danish e-Infrastructure Cooperation (DK),
-EuroCC National Competence Center Sweden  (SE), National Academic Infrastructure for Super­computing in Sweden (NAISS) (SE) and NRIS/Sigma2 (NO).
+EuroCC National Competence Center Sweden (ENCCS) (SE), National Academic Infrastructure for Super­computing in Sweden (NAISS) (SE) and NRIS/Sigma2 (NO).

 ## Who is here today?

-~ 10
+~ 10 course coordinators, instructors and expert helpers
-- Course coordinators
-- Instructors
-- Expert helpers

 ~ 6 exercise leaders

 ~ 250 participants from ~ 25 different countries

-Introductions?  ...during icebreakers and before each lesson.

 ## Practical matters: how to attend

 ### How the workshop works

 This is a livestreamed workshop!

-Everyone will watch the livestream on Twitch.
+Everyone will watch the livestream of instructors talking and showing demos on Twitch.

 In week 1, there will also be exercises, which you can do in various ways:

 ![Ways of attending a CodeRefinery workshop , exercise sessions](img/exercise_options.png)

-No dedicated team exercise time in week 2, but interaction via collaborative document.
+No dedicated (team) exercise time in week 2, but interaction via collaborative document.

-There are many parts of the workshop:

-- Demos, type-along and talking (livestream)
-- Exercises sessons (alone or in teams), only week 1
-- Breaks, at least 10 minutes/hour
+We plan on having a minimum 10 min break every hour.

 The materials are always available for everyone, and linked from the Workshop page.
 All recordings will be available on twitch right away and on youtube the day after.